gwappa/pydope/README.md

-# pydope
+# python-neurodatablock

-a reference Python implementation for the DOPE data format.
+a reference Python implementation for the `neurodatablock` data format.